 1. Turn on your computer.

 2. As the computer boots, press the F12 key.

 3. On the boot menu screen, select Diagnostics.

 The diagnostic quick test begins.
-4. If there are any issues, error codes are displayed.
-Note the error code and validation number and contact Dell.

 (i) NOTE: For more information about running the SupportAssist Pre-Boot System Performance Check on a specific device, see [Dell Support Site](#).